uc-cdis/docs-gen3/docs/gen3-resources/developer-guide/architecture.md

 Gen3 Framework Services are a minimal set of software that provide open APIs and UIs that form the foundation, or “framework”, for building systems.
 Such foundational support includes indexing data objects, associating metadata with the data objects, controlling user access to data via a policy engine, and providing a data discovery UI.

-Gen3 framework services can be deployed alone and other desired functionality can be built off the extensive open APIs.
+Gen3 Framework Services can be deployed alone and other desired functionality can be built off the extensive open APIs.
 It is more common that they are deployed as part of a broader product like Gen3 Data Commons or a Gen3 Data Mesh.

 Gen3 Framework Services aim to provide mechanisms to enable data to be fully Findable, Accessible, Interoperable, and Reusable (FAIR).
 One of the guiding principles of Gen3 as a whole, but most importantly the Gen3 Framework, is to use existing standards and solutions to common problems.
 This is why standards like OpenID Connect, OAuth 2.0, and GA4GH DRS have been adopted.
 We aim to adopt community standards and solutions when they provide an interoperable solution in an efficient way.